therealbill/reditool/README.md

 Note: If the origin instance does not allow or support the CONFIG command, you cannot clone it.
 In this case you must enslave the clone to the master the promote when complete.
+To do this you pass the `-n` or `--noconfig` option and clone will skip the config sync portion.
+Or use the enslave command.

 ## Sentinel Node Cloning